Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 Many bumps at once, you want them cleared fast

-Mixed verdict.
-A clinical TCA peel session can address many lesions at once, but the cost adds up and the result is sometimes uneven.
-The plasma pen handles each bump one at a time over a few sessions at home, no per-lesion fee, and you keep the device for the inevitable recurrence.
-For most readers with many bumps, the plasma pen wins on cost-per-lesion and on the recurrence calculus.
+For a crowd of surface bumps, the plasma pen wins on cost-per-lesion and recurrence.
+Picture five, ten, or fifteen surface SH bumps across the forehead and cheeks.
+A clinical TCA session can address many at once, but the cost stacks and the result is sometimes uneven.
+The pen handles each bump over a few at-home sessions with no per-lesion fee, and you keep the device for the recurrence that SH almost always brings later.
+For most readers with many bumps, that math favors the pen.

 Eyelid or eye-corner SH